IRS Forms

 • Names or SSNs do not match the filed return.
 Copy your name and number exactly as shown on the return.

 • Address mismatch.
-If you moved, list the old address on line 4 to match IRS records, or file a change of address first.
+If you moved, list the old address on line 4 to match IRS records, or file a change of address first using Form 8822 for individuals or Form 8822‑B for businesses (Form 4506‑T itself does not update the IRS address of record).

 • Period dates entered as a range.
 Line 9 requires a single period end date for each year.
 Add separate lines for multiple years.